To apply for financial aid, you need to complete the FAFSA (Free Application for Federal Student Aid) annually.

 Requests to decline, reinstate or increase Federal Work Study awards must be submitted in writing from the student.
 Email requests are acceptable if sent using the students campus email address, personal address listed on the FAFSA, or active personal addresses that have been provided to PSU (added to your student account).

-Federal Pell, Federal Supplemental Opportunity Grants (SEOG), state grants, and PSU Grants make up need-based gift aid.
+Federal Pell, Federal Supplemental Opportunity Grants (SEOG), state grants, and University Grants make up need-based gift aid.
 Federal and state grants are based on current year funding from state and federal governments and are subject to change.
 If any awards change due to funding availability, PSU will notify you after we receive official notification from the appropriate agency(ies).

 State Grants will be finalized once we receive an award roster from the appropriate state agency.
 However, if you receive an award notification from your state agency, please send us a copy of the award notification.
 Initial state grant awards are usually estimated based upon information received from your state agency or based upon last years award policy.
 If changes in state grant awards are necessary, it may result in an adjustment to your University Grant award (plus or minus).